 How To Clicker Train A Dog In 5 Easy Steps

-Clicker training dogs is easy to learn and offers the fastest way to help your dog learn.
-Whether you want to curb problem behaviors, teach a few fun tricks, or train your dog for competition, clicker training is the way to go.
+Clicker training dogs is easy and offers the fastest way to help your dog learn.
+Whether you want to curb problem behaviours, teach a few fun tricks, or train your dog for competition, clicker training is the way to go.

-This guide offers a few of the basics that you will need to learn before starting your clicker training journey.
+This guide offers a few of the basics that you will need to learn before starting your clicker training journey with your pup.

 What is Clicker Training?

-In the most basic sense, clicker training dogs is a technique that focuses on the power of associating the sound of the click with reward, offering the trainer the ability to be very accurate about what behavior they are rewarding.
+In the most basic sense, clicker training for dogs is a technique that focuses on the power of associating the sound of the click with a reward, offering the trainer the ability to be very accurate about what behaviour they are rewarding.

 Once you and your dog learn the basics of this technique, you will find that it produces amazing results whether you are training fancy tricks or everyday basic manners.